 With love and gratitude,

-I’m Dayton Shirley and I am 6 years old.
-I love to smile and laugh and hang out with my mom and dad and 2 crazy younger sisters, Taylor and Samantha!
-Besides my family, my favorite things in the whole world are school, friends, music, my therapy horse Scooter and watching football with my dad, seriously I love sports!
-The thing I am most looking forward to in 2020 is learning how to use my Tobii Dynavox!
-This is my new eye gaze computer that will finally give me a voice and allow me to communicate with my family, teachers and classmates!
-I can’t wait to let everyone know what’s on my mind !!!
+I’m Dayton Shirley and I am 9 years old.
+I love to smile and laugh and hang out with my mom, dad, and my 3 crazy younger sisters, Taylor, Samantha, and Alexandra!
+Besides my family, my favorite things in the whole world are school, friends, music, therapy horseback riding, and watching football with my dad, seriously I love sports!

 Diego the American Bulldog has declared himself Dayton's protector